 For: Employers and managers Information seekers

 Working alone or remotely increases the risks to physical and psychological health in any job.
-Exposure to violence and poor access to emergency assistance are among the common hazards associated with remote or isolated work.
+Exposure to violence or poor access to emergency assistance are among the common hazards associated with remote or isolated work.

 Remedies for working alone or remotely depend on the conditions and context of the work, but may include: